Cepr0/sb-reactive-transaction-publishing-event-issue/readme.md

 **@TransactionalEventListener**

-If we use `@TransactionalEventListener` (instead of `@EventListener`) then the 'event listener' method doesn't invoked at all.
+If we use `@TransactionalEventListener` (instead of `@EventListener`) then the 'event listener' method is not invoked at all.

 ```java
 // @Async